microsoft/moaw/workshops/semantic-kernel-ws/workshop.md

 published: false                        # Optional.
 Set to true to publish the workshop (default: false)
 type: workshop                          # Required.
 title: Semantic Kernel Workshop         # Required.
 Full title of the workshop
-short_title: SKWS     # Optional.
+short_title: Semantic Kernel Workshop   # Optional.
 Short title displayed in the header
 description: This is a workshop to discover Semantic Kernel through the usage and the discovery of different topics.  # Required.
 level: advanced                         # Required.
 Can be 'beginner', 'intermediate' or 'advanced'
 authors:                                # Required.
 You can add as many authors as needed
+  - Philippe Didiergeorges
+  - Vivien Londe
   - Maxime Villeger
 contacts:                               # Required.
 Must match the number of authors
+  - philipped@microsoft.com
+  - vilonde@microsoft.com
   - mavilleg@microsoft.com
 duration_minutes: 1440                   # Required.
 Estimated duration in minutes
 tags: C#, GenAI, OpenAI                  # Required.
 Tags for filtering and searching